Inklingo

 adverbA2

-Use this word to indicate a potentiality or a possibility, similar to 'perhaps' or 'maybe', often interchangeable with 'quizás'.
+Use 'talvez' to indicate a potential outcome or possibility, similar to 'perhaps' or 'maybe', often implying a slight uncertainty about the future.

 A friendly rabbit stands at a fork in the road on a grassy hill, looking undecidedly between a path leading towards a bright sun and a path leading towards a large, fluffy cloud.